Alonza0314/cert-go/README.md

     The return value is the csr in `*x509.CertificateRequest` type.

-    >[!NOTE]
+    NOTICE:
-    >If the private key is not existed, the function will automatically create one in default.
+    - If the private key is not existed, the function will automatically create one in default.

 6. For sign certificate, you need to specify the yaml file path of the CA configuration.
 Then, use these functions for different types of certificates: